chanl

 *[function]* `pcall function &key initial-bindings name`

-(ie for debugging), and contains a bit of metadata about the execution.
-The NAME argument can be
+contains some of metadata about the execution.
+The NAME argument

 *[macro]* `pexec (&key (initial-bindings *default-special-bindings*)) &body body`